 As soon as we arrived, we headed straight for a food tour of Downtown Haifa with Jessica Halfin of Haifa Street Food Tours.
 She warned us to come hungry and the tour included delicious Turkish burekas, Arabic sweets, arak, wine, creamy hummus and vegan malabi.
 Click here to read the full post of our street food tour.

-My friends stayed at the Carmella Boutique Hotel (Kosher), a charming hotel at the top of Mount Carmel, close to the Louis Promenade.
+My friends stayed at the Carmella Boutique Hotel, a charming hotel at the top of Mount Carmel, close to the Louis Promenade.
 The restored historic building has just 19 beautifully decorated and spacious rooms.
 I particularly liked the separate shower and bath, with natural sunlight and nice toiletry products.
 The rooms also included a complimentary mini bar with soft drinks and beers, a Nespresso machine and small jars with biscuits, nuts and dried fruits.
-The hotel also has a Bleecker Bakery Cafe (Kosher) in the courtyard.
-We didn’t have a chance to try it but the setting looked very nice.

 I stayed at the Bay Club Hotel (Kosher) located in central Haifa.
 Although the hotel itself is in a business area, it is a short walk to both the German Colony and Downtown Haifa.
 The hotel offered a free happy hour buffet at 6pm, as well as a delicious breakfast, in a tranquil conservatory.
 I thoroughly enjoyed my stay and would highly recommend it to anyone looking for a place in Haifa, here is a full review of the hotel.